engineyard/kubernetes-workshop/01-basic-rails-app/README.md

     # Copy code from working directory outside Docker to working directory inside Docker
     COPY . .
-    #This extra bundle call is needed to avoid
+    #This extra bundle call is needed to install unicorn-related binaries / native extensions
     RUN bundle

     # The default command to start the Unicorn server.